Ellen Phethean runs Diamond Twig Press, which she founded with Julia Darling. She also works as a poet, playwright and editor.

 Ellen began performing her poetry and plays on radio and stage with The Poetry Virgins, a women's performance poetry group.
 Her work appears in Sauce (Bloodaxe Books).

-In summer 2012, Ellen came third in the Inpress 'Indian Summer' poetry competition, held to celebrate Inpress's 10th birthday, with her poem, Late Song.
-In November 2013, she took third place in the Vorse Scribbin prize (North East section of the Basil Bunting competition) for How to Look at Bees.
-This poem is included in her new collection Portrait of the Quince as an Older Woman published in May 2014, by Red Squirrel, who have also reprinted Breath.
+Her second collection, Portrait of the Quince as an Older Woman published in May 2014, by Red Squirrel, who also reprinted Breath.
 Portrait of the Quince as an Older Woman was picked by New Writing North for their Read Regional promotion 2015.

 She also teaches Writing for Children to adults and runs workshops.
 Ellen writes the Diamond Twig Diary and likes to keep everyone waiting for it.